pyscript/pyscript/docs/tutorials/py-config-interpreter.md

 </html>
 ```

-We are using the pyodide CDN to setup our runtime, but you can also download the files from [the pyodide GitHub release](https://github.com/pyodide/pyodide/releases/tag/0.22.0a3), unzip them and use the `pyodide.js` file as your runtime.
+We are using the pyodide CDN to setup our interpreter, but you can also download the files from [the pyodide GitHub release](https://github.com/pyodide/pyodide/releases/tag/0.22.0a3), unzip them and use the `pyodide.js` file as your interpreter.

-## Setting the runtime
+## Setting the interpreter

-To set the runtime, you can use the `runtime` configuration in the `py-config` element.
+To set the interpreter, you can use the `interpreter` configuration in the `py-config` element.
 In this tutorial, we will use the default `TOML` format, but know that you can also use `json` if you prefer by changing the `type` attribute of the `py-config` element.

 ```html
 <!DOCTYPE html>